Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design: Conformal prediction under feedback covariate shift

 In the following two examples and in our experiments, we use the residual score function, $S((X, Y), D) = |Y - \mu_D(X)|$, where $\mu_D$ is a regression model trained on the multiset $D$.
 To understand at a high level when efficient computation is possible, first let $\augloomu{i}$ denote the regression model trained on $\augloodata{i} = Z_{-i} \cup \{(X_\text{test}, y)\}$, the $i$-th leave-one-out training data set combined with a candidate test data point.
 The scores and weights can be computed efficiently when $\augloomu{i}(X_i)$ is a computationally simple function of the candidate label, $y$, for all $i$---for example, a linear function of $y$.
 We discuss two such cases in detail.

 \paragraph{Ridge regression.}

 Suppose we fit a ridge regression model, with ridge regularization hyperparameter $\gamma$, to the training data.
 Then, we draw the test input vector from a distribution which places more mass on regions of $\mathcal{X}$ where the model predicts more desirable values, such as high fitness in protein design problems.
-Recent studies have employed this relatively simple approach to successfully design novel enzymes with greater catalytic efficiencies or thermostabilities than observed in the training data \cite{biswas2020low, li2007cytochrome, fox2007prosar}, using linear models with one-hot encodings of the protein sequence \cite{li2007cytochrome, fox2007prosar} or embeddings thereof~\cite{biswas2020low}.
+Recent studies have employed this relatively simple approach to successfully design novel enzymes with enhanced catalytic efficiencies and thermostabilities \cite{biswas2020low, li2007cytochrome, fox2007prosar}.